 Perhaps the most common sort of obscure glass is satin glass, which has been chemically treated to stop it from being transparent, while still allowing large amounts of light through.
 Immediately distinctive with its smooth, frosted appearance, satin glass is a versatile and popular form of obscure glass – though many, many more types exist.

 Obscure glass can be made in a wide variety of ways, providing a range of effects.
-The Glass Warehouse are experts in the production of obscure glass and can offer a range including Taffeta, Sycamore, Stippolyte, Pelerine, Oak, Minster, Mayflower, Florielle, Flemish, Everglade, Cotswold, Contour, Charcoal, Chantilly, Autumn and Arctic, as well as a wide range of satin glass and frosted glass patterns to provide obscurity without stopping light from reaching an area.
+We are experts in the production of obscure glass and can offer a range including Taffeta, Sycamore, Stippolyte, Pelerine, Oak, Minster, Mayflower, Florielle, Flemish, Everglade, Cotswold, Contour, Charcoal, Chantilly, Autumn and Arctic, as well as a wide range of satin glass and frosted glass patterns to provide obscurity without stopping light from reaching an area.

 Different amounts of obscurity can be denoted on a scale from one to five, with one being the least obscure and five being the most obscure.
-Using this scale, a clock behind a pane of glass with a rating of 1 would hardly be distorted, and could still be seen clearly.
+Using this scale, a clock behind a pane of glass with a rating of 1 would hardly be distorted and could still be seen clearly.

-If you are looking into obscure glass, you may not wish to compromise on safety or strength of the glass – so you will need the obscure glass to be tempered.
+If you are looking into obscure glass, you may not wish to compromise on the safety or strength of the glass – so you will need the obscure glass to be tempered.

 This makes obscure toughened glass ideal for use in shower doors or dividers, such as in an obscure glass shower screen, making it much safer than ordinary glass and providing much more privacy.